Updated to reflect current data: July 19, 2021

 Stablecoin supply quietly surged last year to $28 billion after starting the year below $5 billion.
 And the market continues to see substantive growth.
 As of January 2021, the current stablecoin supply is over $33 billion.

 The two largest stablecoins — Tether and Coinbase's USDC — account for most of the market by total supply.
-Tether’s USDT comprises over 75% of the market at $25 billion in total supply.
-On the other hand, USDC comes in second, far behind Tether at 14% of the market and nearly $5 billion in total supply.
+As of July 2021, Tether’s USDT comprises approximately 58% of the market at $64 billion in total supply.
+On the other hand, USDC is growing rapidly and sits behind Tether at 23% of the market and nearly $27 billion in total supply.

 So which USD-backed stablecoin is better for B2B payments: USDC or USDT?